Non-monotonic population scaling and re-entrant photon number dynamics in the dissipative-pumped Tavis--Cummings model: Numerical method and distributed implementation

-To overcome the memory bottleneck caused by high-dimensional large matrices, this paper employs the Cannon algorithm \cite{Cannon1969} for core matrix multiplication and addition operations.
-Our previous research \cite{MiaoOzhigov2024, LiMiao2024} was the first to apply this algorithm to solve the unitary terms of the QME.
+To overcome the memory bottleneck caused by high-dimensional large matrices, we employ the Cannon's algorithm~\cite{Cannon1969} for core matrix multiplication and addition operations.
+Our previous research~\cite{MiaoOzhigov2024, LiMiao2024} have previously applied this algorithm to solve the unitary terms of the QME.
 The core idea of the algorithm is to divide a large matrix into several sub-blocks and distribute them across multiple processors.
 By having each processor receive and compute only its corresponding sub-block, the algorithm significantly reduces the memory requirements for each individual processor.
 As the number of processors increases, the communication overhead between processors---and even between nodes---increases significantly, becoming a key factor that limits the algorithm's scalability.
-In order to apply a distributed computing algorithm, the matrix exponential parts of Eq. \eqref{eq:UnitaryTerm} need to be converted into matrix multiplication and addition operations.
-In the past few decades, many calculation methods for exponential matrices have been proposed \cite{Moler2003, Sidje1998}.
-Here we use the Taylor series approximation.
-Now Eq. \eqref{eq:UnitaryTerm} can be rewritten as follows:
+In order to apply a distributed computing algorithm, the matrix exponential parts of Eq.~\eqref{eq:UnitaryTerm} need to be converted into matrix multiplication and addition operations.
+In the past few decades, many calculation methods for exponential matrices have been proposed~\cite{Sidje1998, Moler2003}.
+We adopt the Taylor series approximation: